SQL Search: Behavior and Usage Overview

 Indexing Types

-If you want to search an attribute in the cache, it should first be indexed.
+If you want to query for an attribute in the cache, it should first be indexed.
 NCache provides several flexible ways for indexing.
-Keeping in view the need for predefined (static) indexes, NCache allows you to manually define indexes for searchable attributes in advance.
+Considering the need for predefined (static) indexes, NCache lets you manually define indexes for searchable attributes in advance.
 One way to define static indexes is through configuration.
 Alternatively, you can also define indexes programmatically.

 On the other hand, dynamic indexes such as Groups, Tags, and Named Tags are automatically created at runtime for an attribute.
-Run time indexes allows you to query data in the cache based on logical groups, tags, and named tags.
+Runtime indexes allow you to query data in the cache based on logical Groups, Tags, and Named Tags.

 SELECT UnitsInStock FROM FQN.Product WHERE Category = "Sample_Category"